turbot/terraform-provider-turbot/website/docs/r/turbot_directory.html.markdown

 The following arguments are supported:

 - `parent` - (Required) ID or `aka` of the parent resource.
-- `profile_id_template` - (Required) A template to generate profile id for users authenticated through a turbot directory.
+- `profile_id_template` - (Required) A template to generate profile id for users authenticated through a Turbot Guardrails directory.
 For example, email id of the user.
 - `title` - (Required) Short descriptive name for the directory.
 - `server` - (Required)
 - `description` - (Optional) Brief description of the purpose and details of the directory.
 - `tags` - (Optional) Labels that can be used to manage, group, categorize, search, and save metadata for the directory.